With Dual Diagnosis Treatment

 This is a directory listing of mental health centers in Williamsburg County, SC.
 Find mental health treatment for teenagers, adolescents, men, women, seniors, veterans and more.
 Mental health facilities in Williamsburg County, South Carolina can help patients treat anxiety, depression, Bipolar Disorder, schizophrenia, OCD, PTSD, ADHD, eating disorders, substance use disorders, dual diagnosis and other issues.

 Waccamaw Center For Mental Health Williamsburg Clinic is a mental health clinic in Williamsburg County, South Carolina, located at 501 Nelson Boulevard, 29556 zip code.
-Waccamaw Center For Mental Health Williamsburg Clinic offers telemedicine/telehealth and outpatient treatment.
-Waccamaw Center For Mental Health Williamsburg Clinic provides individual psychotherapy, cognitive behavioral therapy and psychotropic medication to adults, seniors 65 or older and children / adolescents.
-Waccamaw Center For Mental Health Williamsburg Clinic also supports people requiring dual diagnosis treatment, children/adolescents with serious emotional disturbance and patients with eating disorders.
-Some other services provided by Waccamaw Center For Mental Health Williamsburg Clinic include illness management and recovery, intensive case management and integrated primary care services.
+Waccamaw Center For Mental Health Williamsburg Clinic offers outpatient treatment and telemedicine/telehealth.
+Waccamaw Center For Mental Health Williamsburg Clinic provides individual psychotherapy, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents, adults and young adults.
+Waccamaw Center For Mental Health Williamsburg Clinic also supports veterans, people with trauma and people with serious mental illness.
+Some other services provided by Waccamaw Center For Mental Health Williamsburg Clinic include intensive case management, case management and illness management and recovery.

 Yes, South Carolina offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.